-FINDING/ISSUE CORRECTIVE MEASURES REFERENCE RESPONSIBLE PARTY TIMELINE Finding D: Performance Measures and Other Human Resource Related Items Finding D-1: Develop, adopt and implement a minutes / journal procedure where in committee journals are completed in 10 (ten) calendar days.
-In Council Journals are completed in 30 (thirty) calendar days.
-1 OLS Executive Director OLS Review Team June 30, 2016 Finding D-2: 1) Office of Legislative Services will develop and implement job descriptions that reflect actual duties and responsibilities for all job classifications. - Office of Legislative Services has the same job classification for multiple positions within the organization.
+RECOMMENDATION FINDING/ISSUE CORRECTIVE MEASURES KEFERENCE KESPONSIBLE PAKIY LIMELINE Finding D: Performance Measures and Other Human Resource Related Items Finding D-1: Develop, adopt and implement a minutes / journal procedure where in committee journals "clearly state when are completed in 10 (ten) calendar days.
+In Council Journals are completed in 30 (thirty) journals are to be calendar days. ç OLS Executive Director OLS Review Team June 30, 2016 Finding D-2: Office of Legislative Services will develop and implement job descriptions that reflect actual "update all OLS position duties and responsibilities for all job classifications.
+Office of Legislative Services has the same job classification for multiple positions descriptions" Office of Legislative Services has the same job classification for multiple positions within the organization.
 In order to ensure equitable workloads and pay, Office of Legislative Services will develop job classifications that will clearly differentiate between levels I, II, and III.
-The job descriptions will provide detailed information on daily, weekly, monthly, quarterly, and yearly job expectations.
-Since the job descriptions are an extension of the job classifications, it is only reasonable to ensure that there is equity in workloads and pay. descriptions" OLS Executive Director OLS Review Team OLS ASO August 15, 2016 Finding D-3: 1) Office of Legislative Services will review and update all job classifications. - Office of Legislative Services will ensure that all Office of Legislative Services job classifications will clearly state minimum and preferred requirements of the position.
+The job descriptions will provide detailed information on dially, weekly, monthly, quarterly, and yeardy job expectations.
+Since the job descriptions are an extension of the job classifications, it is only reasonable to ensure that there is equity in workloads and pay.
+OLS Executive Director OLS Review Team OLS ASO August 15, 2016 Finding D-3: 1) Office of Legislative Services will review and update all job classifications. "minimum require - Office of Legislative Services will ensure that all Office of Legislative Services job classifications will clearly state minimum and preferred requirements of the position.
 Office of Legislative Services will conduct a thorough assessment for all job classifications to ensure that the job descriptions and the pay allocated through the job classification is equally applied and fair.
-Office of Legislative Services has gone through many changes over the years and the job classifications have not been assessed to ensure that the job classifications are still relevant.
-OLS Executive Director OLS ASO July 30, 2016 Finding D-4: 1) The Legislative Clerk Supervisor will be classified as an Exempt employee. - All supervisors will be classified as an exempt employee.
-Office of Legislative Services will submit the appropriate documentation to the Department of Personnel Management to get supervisory positions reclassified as an exempt employee. "all supervisors be classified as Exempt employees" OLS Executive Director OLS ASO March 15, 2016
+Office of Legislative Services has gone through many changes over the years and the job classifications have not been assessed to ensure that the job classifications are still relevant. ments OLS Executive Director OLS ASO July 30, 2016 Finding D-4: The Legislative Clerk Supervisor will be classified as an Exempt employee.
+All supervisors will be classified as an exempt employee.
+Office of Legislative Services classified as Exempt will submit the appropriate documentation to the Department of Personnel employees" Management to get supervisory positions reclassified as an exempt employee.
+OLS Executive Director OLS ASO March 15, 2016